sean-l307/osTicket-Prerequisites-and-Installation/README.md

 </p>

 <h1>osticket-prereqs</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+"This tutorial walks you through the prerequisites and installation of osTicket, an open-source support ticketing system.
+It's designed for beginners to learn the basics, but in real-world scenarios, further customization may be needed to fit your company’s requirements.
+We'll be deploying osTicket on a Windows 10 virtual machine (VM) hosted in Azure, though you can use any machine capable of running a VM.
+If you're unfamiliar with setting up a VM, a link to a previous tutorial with a step-by-step guide will be provided below."<br />

 <h2>Video Demonstration</h2>